 - Nettles

 - Cow Parsley

 - Common Hogweed

 - Yellow Iris

-• Meadowsweet
+- Meadowsweet

+- Suitable crops as determined by the project

 Newly established ELC areas will be afforded a two year grace period but where ELC has clearly not been managed according to the project subscriptions, payment adjustments may apply including non-payment.
 Evidence of management and ELC creation will be sought for verification purposes.
 Newly created ELC areas require inputs which are costed as part of the payment rate but further supports may be made available where the project identifies a need.
 ELC areas must be clearly delineated for assessment and excluded from livestock if the plot is grazed.
 Livestock exclusion in Natura 200 sites should be facilitated using temporary electric fencing as ELC area may require grazing/cutting as part of its management.
 A minimum area of 0.1ha (1/4 of an acre) of new ELC or high quality existing ELC must be created across the target area of each participant.
 ELC plots must be a minimum of 0.05ha each (1/8th of an acre); plots smaller than this are ineligible for payment.
-ELC is paid per square meter to a maximum payment of €900.
-For participants with holdings less than 2.0ha, this may be reduced to 5% of the combined plot areas.
+ELC is paid per square meter to a maximum payment of €1000.
+For participants with holdings less than 2.0ha, this may be reduced to 5% of the combined plot areass.

-Early & late (ELC) payn (Years 1 & 2 Area: nent rates
+Early & late cover (ELC) payment rates (Years 1 & 2 only) Area: ↓ €/0.1ha

 First 1,000m 2 300

 Second 1,000m 2 175

-Third 1,000m 2 125 subject to a
+Third 1,000m 2 125

-Per 1,000m2 thereafter 75 maximum payment of €900 per farm
+Per 1,000m 2 thereafter 75

-Table 5: Payment rates for Early and Late Cover plots
+subject to a maximum payment of €1,000 per farm Table 5: Payment rates for Early and Late Cover plots